ElectricMaxxx/DoctrineOrmOdmAdapter/README.md

  -----

- ... would be to create a bundle which is able to hook on entities lifecycle events and triggers the right method on the `DocumentAdapterManager`.
+ ... would be to create a bundle which is able to hook on entities lifecycle events and triggers the right method on the `ObjectAdapterManager`.
 That bundle would need to inject the right managers (for document and entity).
  The application which uses both would just need to do the mapping and hook on this libraries events for further usage.